 COMMENTS FROM THE CEO

-During the third quarter of 2019, PLANIGRUPO continues with a growth trend in financial and operational indicators.
+During the third quarter of 2019, PLANIGRUPO continues with a growth trend in its financial and operational indicators.

 In the third quarter of 2019, compared to the same quarter of the previous year, total revenues reached Ps.
 400.1 million generating an increase of 7.5%.
 Likewise, the NOI reached Ps.
 325.0 million, representing an increase of 10.1%.
 Additionally, EBITDA reached Ps.
 259.5 million, obtaining an increase of 11.7%.